akaspero/ULDB/README.md

+Ultra Light DataBase

+One-file, easy to use local database.

 Author: Andrzej Kasperowicz

-Ultra Light Data Base
-One-file, easy to use local database.

 How to use: